 The Coupa Standard integrations provide a mechanism to either create new Supplier records or modify existing Suppliers.
 You also have the flexibility to run the integration at different intervals from as frequent as 5 minutes to weekly or something less frequent.
 Most customers choose to interface only a subset of their vendors.
 The rationale is to feed only suppliers with some activity over the last 2 years or less.
 This will change for each customer, but will need to be addressed as one of the integration considerations and will require a process in place to manage exceptions.
 There is customer effort to do this analysis and identify the optimal list for integration.

-Integration is most commonly completed via Coupa Standard Flat File Format or IDoc (Intermediate Document).
+Integration is most commonly completed via Coupa Standard Flat File format.
 Here is an example of a standard flat-file that can be produced to load your Vendor data into Coupa:

 Sample supplier data file (change extension to csv after downloading)